Healthspace lets you explore health data and statistics for regions across New Zealand.

 - data at the territorial authority (city and district council) level.

 These indicators help give a wide-ranging snapshot of the health of New Zealanders.
 Our team has analysed and produced many of the statistics available on Healthspace.
 Analysing the data ourselves also means we can present more data and statistics for territorial authorities (city and district councils) and over time.

 Many Healthspace indicators are updated annually, where possible.

 Some indicators are updated less frequently, when data becomes available (such as with Census and New Zealand Health Survey data).

 Healthspace is run by the Environmental Health Intelligence team at Massey University.

 The Environmental Health Intelligence (EHI) team monitors environmental health in New Zealand, through a set of Environmental Health Indicators.
 The team has experience in public health, environmental health and spatial analysis.
 The EHI team is led by Professor Barry Borman.
 He has over 20 years’ experience in applied epidemiology, and environmental and occupational health.

 You can cite Healthspace data in the following way:

-Environmental Health Indicators programme.
+Environmental Health Intelligence programme.
 [Year].
 [Insert indicator topic].
 Healthspace.
 Wellington: Massey University.
-Available from http://healthspace.ac.nz.
+Available from https://healthspace.ac.nz.
 (Accessed [insert date]).

-We would like to acknowledge the Ministry of Health for funding the Environmental Health Indicators programme.
+We would like to acknowledge the Ministry of Health for funding the Environmental Health Intelligence programme.